Pyreko/KaguyaOCR/README.md

 # KaguyaOCR

 A tool for reading in ~~Kaguya~~manga pages and generating a resulting OCR JSON file for a chapter, in addition to a master dictionary, [using MS's Reader tool from their Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/).
+In particular, it uses the Read API, not the OCR or Recognize Text API (see [here](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-recognizing-text) for the differences).

 Note this is probably not the cleanest code or anything, and was kinda cobbled together to just work.
 Improvements to usability and less jankiness will come in the future (I swear).
+Furthermore, quality of the OCR is entirely dependant on MS's OCR.
+This just formats the results into useful forms.

+Despite the name and the fact that it was written for https://guya.moe/, this will work fine for any image/manga/comic.

 ### What it does